vseryakov/backendjs/README.md

             db-dynamodb-pool=http://localhost:9000
             db-pgsql-pool=postgresql://postgres@127.0.0.1/backend

-            To specify other config file: rc.backend run-backend -config-file file
+            To specify other config file: bkjs run-backend -config-file file

     * some config parameters can be condigured in DNS as TXT records, the backend on startup will try to resolve such records and use the value if not empty.
       All params that  marked with DNS TXT can be configured in the DNS server for the domain where the backend is running, the config parameter name is